-David N. Pincus, 85, of Wynnewood, a passionate art patron and humanitarian who lived life with gusto and devoted himself to relieving the suffering of children, died at home Wednesday from leukemia.
+David N. Pincus, 85, a passionate art patron and humanitarian, who lived life with gusto and devoted himself to relieving the suffering of children, died at his Wynnewood home Wednesday morning from leukemia. .

 "Those things are so joyous for me," he said afterward.
 "I love it.
 The rewards are so enormous for me."

-In recent years, his philanthropy was more focused on local efforts, such as playgrounds, hospitals, and schools.
-In 2008, he established the David N. Pincus Global Health Fellowship Program at Children's Hospital of Philadelphia.
-The program sends pediatricians to Africa and the Dominican Republic.
+In recent years, his philanthropy was more focused on local efforts such as playgrounds, hospitals and schools.
+In 2008, he created the David N. Pincus Global Health Fellowship Program at Children's Hospital of Philadelphia that sends pediatricians to Africa and the Dominican Republic.

 Mr. Pincus often acted impulsively.
 After reading about a Bosnian boy in 1994 who was injured by sniper fire in Sarajevo, he arranged to airlift the teen to Paris for treatment.

 During a lifetime of civic involvement, Mr. Pincus served on many governing boards: Philadelphia University, Care International, the American Jewish World Service, and the International Rescue Committee, to name a few.

 Among his favorites was the Philadelphia Museum of Art, where he headed the 20th Century Committee and was a trustee for more than 35 years.

 "He is a man of many obsessions," his wife of 50 years, Gerry, said in 2009.